 Daniel Sender enjoys a diverse musical career and has appeared in concerts throughout the United States, Canada, Europe and China.
-A frequent guest principal artist with chamber and symphony orchestras throughout the region, he currently serves as Concertmaster of the Charlottesville Symphony, Ash Lawn Opera and the Virginia Consort.
+A frequent guest principal artist with chamber and symphony orchestras throughout the region, he currently serves as Concertmaster of the Charlottesville Symphony, Charlottesville Opera and the Virginia Consort.

 Dan Sender was a Fulbright Scholar in Budapest and attended the Franz Liszt Academy of Music as a student of Vilmos Szabadi.
 He was formerly the first violinist of the Adelphi String Quartet, which held a fellowship residency at the University of Maryland, and was for four years the violinist of the Annapolis Chamber Players.
 He has recorded for the Centaur, Sono Luminus and Bifrost Arts labels.